Curtin-Open-Knowledge-Initiative/oa-book-geography/templates/paper.md

 The proportion of OA vs non-OA books with a geographic reference in the title is approximately the same.
 We hand coded title-references to countries or regions, including variations referring to language (e.g. “Chinese”) and regions (“Africa”, “Latin America” as well as possessives such as “Sub-saharan” and “Latin American”) and examined the usage from those regions focusing on Africa and Latin America as examples.
 We are interested in discovering whether there is a “title” effect, i.e., a book with a title referencing a region shows greater usage in that region, and if this effect differs across OA and non-OA books.

-The proportional increases in downloads for books referencing “Africa” in their titles are presented in Figure 6.
+In Figure 6 we show the relative increase in downloads for books referencing Africa in their titles.
+We calculate the expected downloads per book for each country from the whole dataset and divide the actual usage for those with "Africa" in the title by the expected downloads.
+A value of five indicates that there are five times more downloads for books referencing Africa in the title in a given country than is expected based on the whole dataset (or the set of non-OA or OA books respectively).
 The three panels show download patterns for all books, OA books and non-OA books, respectively.
 Parallel visualisations for books referencing “Latin America” are provided in Figure S2 of the Appendix.

 For Africa and Latin America we see a substantial increase in usage overall from those regions featuring in the title.
 In both cases there is also some evidence of increased usage in some parts of the other region (e.g. increased usage in a small number of African countries for titles that have Latin America in the title).
 In the case of books with “Africa” in the title there is increased Latin America usage in Guyana, Suriname, Venezuela, and Panama.
 Other countries with increased usage are Laos, the Solomon Islands and Timor Leste.
+It should be noted that many of these countries have relatively low usage so the changes may not be significant in statistical terms.

 The size of this geographic title effect is substantially larger for books that are OA.
 OA books about Africa are widely read beyond Africa as well as in Africa.
 There is a very large increase in usage compared to the whole sample